Rita-Okonkwo/BookTracker/README.md

 ## Available Scripts

+n the project directory, you can run this command to install the project dependencies:

+### `npm install`

-In the project directory, you can run:
+In the project directory, you can run this command to launch the project:

 ### `npm start`